PoliUniLu/cora/README.md

 **Software:**

 Sebechlebská, Zuzana, Lusine Mkrtchyan and Alrik Thiem.
-2022.
-CORA: A Python package for Combinational Regularity Analysis, Version <*current version number*>.
-Available from: https://github.com/PoliUniLu/cora.
+2023.
+CORA and LOGIGRAM: A Duo of Python Packages for Combinational Regularity Analysis (CORA)." *JOSS: The Journal of Open Source Software* **8** (85):5019.
+[Link](https://doi.org/10.21105/joss.05019)

 ## Copyright